Please note that NLA’s submission guidelines have changed!

 We here at NLA read and respond by email to each and every query sent to us.
-Expect a quick response to queries (5 to 10 days).
+Expect a quick response to queries (within 5 days).
 Occasionally, it may take longer.

 If you have not received a response after two weeks, then something might have gone astray in the cyber world.
 Is your email account still active?
 Are emails to you being spam-filtered?
 Our reply to you might have bounced or been deleted.
 You might want to resend your email query.

 If you have submitted sample pages to our submission database per our request, please remember that a response can take up to two months.
 As with queries, we will email our response to sample pages electronically, so keep an eye on your spam folder.

 Examples of Good Query Letters

 Kristin has done a terrific blog workshop on query letters.
 You can check it out in the right side bar of Pub Rants.
 There are also several query letters from NLA clients posted there, as well as Kristin’s submission pitch letters to editors for NLA titles that have sold.
 I also have a popular twitter hashtag #NLAquerytip with lots of useful information.

 Several times a year, we also present webinars on how to nail the query pitch paragraph.
 Definitely worth the entry fee if you struggle with mastering the art of the query pitch!